adcastiblanco/adcastiblanco/README.md

 ### Hi there 👋, My name is Angel Castiblanco
-#### I'm Frontend Developer in React JS and Mobile Developer in React Native
+#### I'm Frontend Developer in React JS

-Skills: REACT / REACT NATIVE / REDUX / JS / HTML / CSS / And others...(Frontend libraries)
+Skills: REACT / JAVASCRIPT / HTML / CSS / TYPESCRIPT

-- 🔭 I’m currently working on personal projects and new challenges
+- 🔭 I’m currently working as Frontend Software Engineer.
-- 🌱 I’m currently learning backend technologies
+- 🌱 I’m currently learning Backend to be a Fullstack Developer.
-- 👯 I’m looking to collaborate on small, medium and large projects with nice teams
+- 👯 I’m looking to collaborate on small, medium and large projects with nice teams.
-- 💬 Ask me about programming, gaming,  philosophy, astronomy or anything we can learn
+- 💬 Ask me about programming or anything we can learn.
 - 📫 How to reach me: [Twitter](https://twitter.com/ADeveloperPlay)